juanluispaz/ts-sql-query/docs/supported-operations.md

-    disallowIfNotSetWhen(when: boolean, error: Error, ...columns: string[]): this disallowIfValueWhen(when: boolean, errorMessage: string, ...columns: string[]): this disallowIfValueWhen(when: boolean, error: Error, ...columns: string[]): this disallowIfNotValueWhen(when: boolean, errorMessage: string, ...columns: string[]): this disallowIfNotValueWhen(when: boolean, error: Error, ...columns: string[]): this disallowAnyOtherSetWhen(when: boolean, errorMessage: string, ...columns: string[]): this disallowAnyOtherSetWhen(when: boolean, error: Error, ...columns: string[]): this
+    disallowIfNotSetWhen(when: boolean, error: Error, ...columns: string[]): this disallowIfValueWhen(when: boolean, errorMessage: string, ...columns: string[]): this disallowIfValueWhen(when: boolean, error: Error, ...columns: string[]): this disallowIfNoValueWhen(when: boolean, errorMessage: string, ...columns: string[]): this disallowIfNoValueWhen(when: boolean, error: Error, ...columns: string[]): this disallowAnyOtherSetWhen(when: boolean, errorMessage: string, ...columns: string[]): this disallowAnyOtherSetWhen(when: boolean, error: Error, ...columns: string[]): this